The Legend of Cú Chulainn

 Illustration: from The Boy’s Cuchulain by Eleanor Hull (https://en.wikipedia.org/wiki/Eleanor_Hull)

 At the young age of seven, Cú Chulainn overhears a druid named Cathbad teaching pupils and explaining that any pupil who takes arms that day would then have everlasting fame.
-With a great desire for this fame, Cú Chulainn went to King Conor to ask him for arms, but none can withstand his strength.
+With a great desire for this fame, he went to King Conor to ask him for arms, but none can withstand his strength.
 King Conor decides he must give up his own arms, and hands them over to Cú Chulainn.
 However, unbeknownst to Cú Chulainn, any pupil who took arms that day would have everlasting fame but would live a short life.

 The years pass by, and Cú Chulainn has grown up to become a strong, powerful warrior.
 One day, he rode out to face a group of men whose fathers had each been killed by Cú Chulainn.
 The group of men had conspired together to kill him, but the legendary warrior did not realize this.
 On his way, he encountered three one-eyed hags eating a feast of roast dog.
-They invite Cú Chulainn to dine with them, but Cú Chulainn had many self-declared taboos which, if he decided to break them, would lead to his downfall.
-Two of these taboos were to never eat dog meat, and to never refuse hospitality – Cú Chulainn has no choice but to break one.
-He takes one bite and places the bone under his thigh.
-The hand he used, and his thigh are immediately weakened.
-Cú Chulainn continues his journey and is eventually killed while fighting his conspirators.
-When he received his fatal wound, he tied himself to a pillar so he would die standing and facing his enemies.
-As the prophecy was foretold, Cú Chulainn had received the everlasting fame he had long desired, but paid the price and died at a young age.
+They invite Cú Chulainn to dine with them, but he had many self-declared taboos.
+If he decided to break them, would lead to his downfall.
+These taboos were to never eat dog meat, and to never refuse hospitality.
+Cú Chulainn has no choice but to break one.

 The story of Cú Chulainn Jigsaw